Azerks/backend/README.md

 - A cache would be highly beneficial to store either a previous request or a repository that has already been aggregated.
-  We could, for example, set up a redis cache.
+  We could, for example, set up an memory cache or a redis cache.

 ### Scalability & Maintainability

 - Since the application is stateless, it can be easily scaled horizontally.
 - The multiple layers of the application make it easy to maintain, test it and add new features.
-- Adapters are easily replaceable or mockeable.
+- Adapters are easily replaceable or mockable.
 - There is mappings between the final response and the layers, so data can be easily transformed, added, removed without introducing breaking changes.